Power-Components/powergrid-demo/README.md

 # Demo Project

-This is a demo project featured in a live code session at [Beer and Code](https://www.youtube.com/watch?v=Mml5aagMOm4&ab_channel=BeerandCode) Youtube channel.
+This repository provides a fully configured PowerGrid implementation on a Laravel 9 project.

+😎 We try to keep this repository updated so you can use it as reference for your projects.

-❇️ Please check [PowerGrid](https://github.com/Power-Components/livewire-powergrid) main repository for the package most update version.
+❇️ Please check [PowerGrid](https://github.com/Power-Components/livewire-powergrid) main repository for the most up to date version of PowerGrid.

 📚 See the [Documentation](https://livewire-powergrid.com/) for more information about configuration and features.

+This PowerGrid example was originally created for a living code session at [Beer and Code](https://www.youtube.com/watch?v=Mml5aagMOm4&ab_channel=BeerandCode) Youtube channel.

 ## How to use